THWiseman/PaintWithFriends/README.md

 # PaintWithFriends
-# Introduction
-A C++ collaborative painting app with built in networking code, as well as text, audio, and video chat.
-Created Fall 2021 for Mike Shah's CS5500 Software Engineering Course.
-Authors are Tom Wiseman, Dennis Ping, Michael Maquera, and Rajwinder Singh.
+- A fully featured collaborative painting app writen in C++ that features built in networking, text, audio, and video chat.

+- Created Fall 2021 for Mike Shah's CS5500 Software Engineering Course at Northeastern University.
 By request of the professor, the source code is not publicly available.

+- Authors are Tom Wiseman, Dennis Ping, Michael Maquera, and Rajwinder Singh.

 ![PaintWithFriends](https://user-images.githubusercontent.com/77803506/148086189-a1544e01-7ba3-41c5-b5a5-b44455650858.JPG)

 # Features
-- Full featured, collaborative and synchronous painting app, including color picker, undo/redo and paint tools.
+- Multiple paint tools, undo/redo, color picker, export to PNG, screenshot, auto-reconnect, and more!

 ![AnimatedUndo](https://user-images.githubusercontent.com/77803506/148088043-90dd2d85-93f9-452f-9a7f-1e8fc6e411b1.gif)